 Regardless of the different characteristics of these parts we have within us, they all serve a primary purpose but in different ways: to protect us and keep us safe.

-When we learn to see how they do and why they do this, we dissolve our need to fight our self-perceptions.
+When we learn to see how and why they do this, we dissolve our need to fight our self-perceptions.

 We no longer have to fight against the negative voices in our heads.
 We can now guide and use them to our advantage to help us get to where we now want to go.